 Mealybug usually attacks the caudex & roots of adenium.
 It can make your adenium weak & lessen the overall ability to process water and nutrients.
 This also causes the yellowing & dropping of adenium leaves.

 Here you can see the white little creature with 2 antennas:

 In this case, the adenium leaves may turn duller, droopy, not glossy & more yellow.
 The caudex may get shrunk smaller.

 To save your plants, dig them up.
 Wash the whole body thoroughly with water.
 If it's really bad, use some purple insecticide like Starkle G to spray around the roots.
-Leave in shade for 7-10 days.
-Then, replant your tree into new soil.
+Leave it in shade for 7-10 days.
+Then, replant your plant into new soil.
 Be careful when using chemical insecticide because most of them to a degree are toxic.

 Oh and to make onion juice.
 You just need to chop up some onion, then soak them in water.
 After a few days, use that extract to spray around the plants.
-Onion, garlic & mustard have some sulfur in them (noticeable by their unique smell).
+Onion, garlic & mustard have some sulfur in them (noticeable by their characteristic strong smell).
 It's effective for "shooing" these bugs away while not killing them.

-They usually call this leaf spot.
+People usually call this leaf spot.
 Or Anthracnose disease, caused by this long-named fungi Colletotrichum gloeosporioides penz.
 It looks a bit like this:

 This usually happens at the beginning of the rainy season, when the humidity is high.
 There's excess nitrogen around the tree & that attracts the fungi.
 They can spread to other leaves & flower buds on the tree, often leaving black spots on the flowers as well.

 Some folks just let the leaves fall.
 The next season, new leaves will grow out normally even though they can be quite wrinkled.
 Others use fungicide to kill the the fungi.